Western Collegiate Lacrosse League

 The Western Collegiate Lacrosse League (WCLL) is a conference that participates in the Men's Collegiate Lacrosse Association (MCLA).
-The WCLL operates in California, Nevada, and Oregon and is split into two divisions, Division I and Division II.
+The WCLL operates in California and Nevada, and is split into two divisions, Division I and Division II.
 The conference is governed by an executive board and the teams that win the conference's divisional playoffs receive automatic bids to the MCLA National Tournament.

 History

 California Lacrosse Association Era (1959–1979)

 The roots of the WCLL go back to 1959 when the California Lacrosse Association (CLA) was created.
 This was a hybrid organization that included both college and men's club teams in Southern California.
 Similarly, the teams in Northern California participated in the Northern California Lacrosse Association (NCLA).
 The founding members of the CLA included Claremont, Los Angeles Lacrosse Club, Orange County Lacrosse Club, San Fernando Valley Lacrosse Club, OMBAC, San Marino Lacrosse Club and others.

 In 1969, UCLA joined the league, followed by UCSB in 1970.

 In 1976, the CLA expanded with the addition of Southern California.

 On occasion the CLA Champion would face the NCLA Champion at the end of the season to determine a conference or "California State Champion".
 UCSB captured the final state championship played under this arrangement defeating their northern counterparts in 1978.
 In 1979, at the urging of CLA VP and San Diego State alum Mitch Fenton, a separate organization for the collegiate teams in both the CLA and NCLA was brainstormed.